particle-iot/docs/src/content/firmware/best-practices/code-size-tips.md

 ## Flash size optimization

-Gen 2 devices including the Photon, P1, Electron, and E Series have a 128 Kbyte (131,072 byte) flash memory sector for user code.
+Gen 2 devices including the Photon, P1, Electron, and E-Series have a 128 Kbyte (131,072 byte) flash memory sector for user code.
 Within the flash, there are a number of things including:

 - Your compiled code
 - String constants